 Five to eight scholarships are typically awarded each year; however, the number and value of the award depend upon the amount of interest generated by the endowment fund.
 Awards are determined annually by the ’31E Committee.
 In the 2022-2023 academic year, the award for in-state students was $11,000 and for out-of-state students $26,000.
-Currently, the fund supports 19 Scholars and scholarships are renewable for up to four years as long as the Scholar continues to be eligible.
-Since the Program’s inception, 200 scholars have received $3.5 million in scholarship funding.
+Currently, the fund supports 20 Scholars and scholarships are renewable for up to four years as long as the Scholar continues to be eligible.
+Since the Program’s inception, more than 200 scholars have received more than $6 million in scholarship funding.

 Requirements for Initial Eligibility